SumoLogic/sumologic-documentation/docs/beta/aws-private-link.md

 ## Connect to Sumo Logic over AWS PrivateLink

 This feature is in Beta.
-To participate contact your Sumo account executive.
+To participate contact your Sumo Logic account executive.

 [AWS PrivateLink](https://aws.amazon.com/privatelink/) provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.